TadasAndr/hanza-monitoring-system/README.md

 ![img](/src/assets/Documentation/6.png)

-<p class='standartParagraph'>To stop the slideshow, user need to simply press on one of the dashboard departments</p>
+<p class='standartParagraph'>To stop the slideshow, user need to simply press on one of the dashboard departments.</p>
+<p class='standartParagraph'>Full screen functionality</p>